 - If you are not sending over an email or personally delivering the letter, send it by certified mail.

-Oftentimes, the term “notice to vacate” also refers to a lease termination letter written by a landlord to a tenant.
+The term “notice to vacate” sometimes refers to a lease termination letter written by a landlord to a tenant.

-A landlord notice to vacate letter is a written notice given by a landlord to a tenant in order to terminate their tenancy.
+A landlord notice to vacate letter is a written notice given by a landlord to a tenant to terminate their tenancy.

-A landlord notice to vacate can be used in the following cases:
+This type of notice is typically used in the following cases: